maxcz6/clinica_dental/wp-content/plugins/surerank/readme.txt

 == Changelog ==

+### 1.5.1 - 09-December-2025 ###
+* Improvement: Enhanced content generation to provide more accurate and relevant results.
+* Improvement: Google Search Console Dashboard Widget - updated the UI for a better user experience.

 ### 1.5.0 - 25-November-2025 ###
 * Improvement: Schema - Added option to reset display conditions defined in the first condition.